RogueRope/SurvivalGuide/site.md

 It is also allowed to make a fire, we get bare wood from the forest nearby.
 Also in the area: point of water where swimming is permitted.

-**Question: does the club know what will be going on?**
-Answer: Nobody asked, and there's nothing in the legally binding contract that prevents us doing our thing.

 ### Main room site
 ![](.gitbook/assets/site2.jpeg)